tinacms/rfcs/0012-separate-cms-context-from-ui-provider.md

 The `TinaUIProvider` will take responsibility for rendering the Tina React UI, and UI context.

 This will allow a user to wrap a sub-section of an application devoted to editing with editing logic, while leaving the `TinaCMSProvider` at the top of the application tree.
+This approach will greatly reduce bundle sizes by only importing and downloading Tina UI on routes that need it.

 ### Changes to TinaProvider